Skip to Main Content

 Welcome to the Office of Undergraduate Research

-The OUR provides services and support to UNF undergraduates who are interested in conducting research or creative research projects in any discipline and across all colleges, departments, and majors.
+The O.U.R. provides services and support to UNF undergraduates who are interested in conducting research or creative research projects in any discipline and across all colleges, departments, and majors.
 Studies and experience show that actively engaging in undergraduate research or special projects under the guidance of a faculty mentor will expand your intellect, strengthen your resume or curriculum vitae (CV), and enhance your marketable skills.

-OUR SUMMER 2024 EVENTS
+O.U.R.
+SUMMER 2025 EVENTS

 Designing an Effective Conference Poster

-ARISE Abstract Submission Deadline
+ARISE 2025 Abstract Submission Deadline

-Sunday, July 14 at 11:59 PM
+Sun, July 13 at 11:59 PM

-ARISE
+ARISE 2025

-2024 Undergraduate Mentor of the Year
+The 2025 SOARS Undergraduate Research Mentor of the Year